AdamASchulte/Java-Projects/README.md

 InterviewQuestions: A really great professor had us do a lab where we coded solutions to a bunch of typical interview questions.

-Sorting: All the basic sorting algorithms. (beside quicksort, which is implemented in Threads funny enough)
+Sorting: All the basic sorting algorithms.

 DynamicArray: I implemented my own version of a dynamic integer array with member variables and functions that I decided to implement on my own.
 Obviously it's nothing groundbreaking, but I didnt reference google a single time doing it, so there's something to be said for that.
 Any advice on optimizations/additions are welcome.

 DoublyLinkedList: My implementation of a doubly linked list of intergers.
 Minimal reference to internet sources was used to create this version of a doubly linked list.
 Once again any advice on optimizations/simplifications/additions is welcome.

+CLOCKALG: a project for Operating Systems that mimics the clock algorithm for demand paging.
+Still in progress.
+File IO, Clock algorithm, understanding of paging.